-The external power cord (commonly referred to as a "shoreline") is located beneath the sofa (Models 70B and 70X), inside the rear compartment (Model 70M), or below the twin bed (Model 70A).
+The external power cord (commonly referred to as a "shoreline") is located beneath the sofa (Models 70B and 70X), or below the twin bed (Model 70A).

 To connect to an external power source, plug the adapter end into the sidewall plug-in (located above the rear driver side wheel) and the receptacle end to a suitable power outlet box.